kblomqvist/yasha/README.md

 #### SConstruct (SCons)

 Important!
-Template dependencies, like variable file, need to be explicitely defined using `env.Depends()`.
+Template dependencies, like variable file, need to be explicitly defined using `env.Depends()`.
 This will hopefully be changed when I figure out how.

 ```python
 import os